strapi/documentation/docs/developer-docs/latest/guides/registering-a-field-in-admin.md

 };
 ```

-And VOILA, if you create a new `collectionType` or a `singleType` with a `richtext` field you will see the implementation of [CKEditor](https://ckeditor.com/ckeditor-5/) instead of the default WYSIWYG.
+And _voilà_, if you create a new `collectionType` or a `singleType` with a `richtext` field you will see the implementation of [CKEditor](https://ckeditor.com/ckeditor-5/) instead of the default WYSIWYG.